William Penn: Early years

+Education

+Penn was first educated at Chigwell School, then by private tutors in Ireland, and later at Christ Church at the University of Oxford in Oxford.
+At the time, there were no state schools and nearly all educational institutions were affiliated with the Anglican Church.
+Children from poorer families had to have a wealthy sponsor to get an education.
+Penn's education leaned heavily on the classical authors and "no novelties or conceited modern writers" were allowed, including Shakespeare.

+Running was Penn's favourite sport, and he often ran more than three miles (5 km) from his home to the school, which was cast in an Anglican model and was strict, humourless, and sombre.
+The school's teachers had to be pillars of virtue and provide sterling examples to their pupils.
+Penn later opposed Anglicanism on religious grounds, but he absorbed many Puritan behaviours, and was known later for his own serious demeanour, strict behaviour, and lack of humour.

-In 1660, Penn arrived at Oxford and enrolled as a gentleman scholar with an assigned servant.
-The student body was a volatile mix of swashbuckling Cavaliers (aristocratic Anglicans), sober Puritans, and nonconforming Quakers.
-The new government's discouragement of religious dissent gave the Cavaliers the license to harass the minority groups.
+In 1660, Penn arrived at the University of Oxford, where he was enrolled as a gentleman scholar with an assigned servant.
+The student body was a volatile mix of Cavaliers, sober Puritans, and non-conforming Quakers.
+The new British government's discouragement of religious dissent gave the Cavaliers license to harass the minority groups.
 Because of his father's high position and social status, young Penn was firmly a Cavalier but his sympathies lay with the persecuted Quakers.
-To avoid conflict, he withdrew from the fray and became a reclusive scholar.
-Also at this time, Penn was developing his individuality and philosophy of life.
-He found that he was not in sympathy with either his father's martial view of the world or his mother's society-oriented sensibilities, "I had no relations that inclined to so solitary and spiritual way; I was a child alone.
-A child was given to musing, occasionally feeling the divine presence."
+To avoid conflict, Penn withdrew from the fray and became a reclusive scholar.

+During this time, Penn developed his individuality and philosophy of life.
+He found that he was not sympathetic with either his father's martial view of the world or his mother's society-oriented sensibilities.
+"I had no relations that inclined to so solitary and spiritual way; I was a child alone.
+A child was given to musing, occasionally feeling the divine presence," he later said.

-Penn returned home for the extraordinary splendor of the King's restoration ceremony and was a guest of honor alongside his father, who received a highly unusual royal salute for his services to the Crown.
-Though undetermined at the time, the Admiral had great hopes for his son's career under the favor of the King.
+Penn returned home for the extraordinary splendour of the King's restoration ceremony and was a guest of honour alongside his father, who received a highly unusual royal salute for his services to The Crown.
+Penn's father had great hopes for his son's career under the favour of the King.

 Back at Oxford, Penn considered a medical career and took some dissecting classes.
 Rational thought began to spread into science, politics, and economics, which he took a liking to.
 When theologian John Owen was fired from his deanery, Penn and other open-minded students rallied to his side and attended seminars at the dean's house, where intellectual discussions covered the gamut of new thought.
 Penn learned the valuable skills of forming ideas into theory, discussing theory through reasoned debate, and testing the theories in the real world.